Vaccinating/Deworming

 Our current vaccination schedule (this is subject to change) for puppies before they leave us:

 *We highly recommend to continue booster vaccines as your vet instructs.
 Be very careful where you take your puppy before they are completely finished with boosters.
-This means no dog park, no pet stores, no feed supply stores, pick them up when you walk in and out of the vet, etc. Typically 2-3 more boosters is necessary.
+This means no dog park, no pet stores, no feed supply stores, pick them up when you walk in and out of the vet, etc. Typically 2-3 more boosters are necessary.

 Our current vaccination schedule (this is subject to change) for our adult dogs: